Wilto/wilto-makes-food/_src/recipes/marzipan-shortbread.md

 title: Marzipan Shortbread
 tags:
   - baking
 lede: Most shortbread sucks pretty bad.
-This is a recipe for a shortbread that _isn’t_ like eating vaguely butter-scented IKEA furniture.
+This is a recipe for a shortbread that <em>isn’t</em> like eating vaguely butter-scented IKEA furniture.
 type: recipe
 img: shortbread
 capt: ♪ Da-na-na-NAAA! ♪